nvictus/lavaburst/docs/source/theory.rst

 Notable properties of this model:

-1. The total energy of a segmentation is the *sum* of the energies of its segments (2).
+1. The total energy of a segmentation is the *sum* of the energies of its segments :eq:`hamiltonian`.
 Its statistical (Boltzmann) weight in the ensemble is given by :math:`e^{-\beta H(s)}`.
 2. The statistical weight of a segmentation is also the *product* of the Boltzmann weights of its segments, :math:`e^{-\beta E(a,b)}`.

-Essentially, we are treating the occurrences of non-overlapping segments as statistically independent.
+Essentially, we are treating the occurrences of *non-overlapping segments as statistically independent*.
 This assumption allows us to represent the ensemble by assigning arc weights to the segmentation graph.
 This representation will illuminate efficient methods for obtaining exact solutions for: